House Speaker Pelosi accuses Trump of endangering U.S. troops, lawmakers

 The Democratic-led House of Representatives has left town for a three-day weekend, returning late on Tuesday.
 The Senate was expected to reconvene on Saturday.

-Reporting by Richard Cowan, Susan Cornwell, Makini Brice, Jeff Mason; writing by Susan Cornwell; editing by Jonathan Oatis
+Reporting by Richard Cowan, Susan Cornwell, Makini Brice and Jeff Mason in Washington; Additional reporting by Lisa Lambert; writing by Susan Cornwell; editing by Jonathan Oatis and James Dalgleish